Gran Gasoducto del Sur: Technical features

 The Puerto Ordaz-Marabá section was planned to have a 66 in diameter and to have 13 compressor stations of 25,000 hp each.
 The diameter of the Marabá-Fortaleza branch as planned would gradually decrease from 36 in to 32 in and the branch project involves the installation of five 15,000 hp compression stations.
 The gas amount received in Fortaleza was planned to be 12.75 billion cubic meter (bcm) of natural gas per annum.
 The Marabá-São Paulo section was to be 54 in in diameter and to include eight 20,000 hp compression stations.
 The gas delivered to São Paulo was planned to be 15 bcm per annum.
 The Brazil-Argentina section with capacity of 18 bcm per annum was to include eight 15,000 hp compressor stations.

 Financing

-The project was to be financed by Petróleos de Venezuela S.A., Development Bank of Latin America, and Caixa Econômica Federal with possible participation of other public institutions and private investors.
+The project was to be financed by Petróleos de Venezuela S.A., CAF – Development Bank of Latin America and the Caribbean, and Caixa Econômica Federal with possible participation of other public institutions and private investors.